 Follow Your Action Plan

 Once you have your career action plan ready, it is time to start following it.
+When you choose to pursue a career, you have to ensure you get the proper training to excel in the field.
 And obtaining training is the first step towards reaching your career goals.
-When you choose to pursue a career, you have to make sure you get the proper training to excel in the field.

 Do your research and start looking for courses and other training options available.
-Good training right from the start is sure to give you a head start on your career path.
+Good training right from the start will give you a head start on your career path.

 Get Help From Career Counselors to Pursue a Career

 While deciding on a career, advice from friends and family has influenced many people.
 Factors such as peer pressure should never dictate your career choice.
 After all, it would be best if you determined your career path based on self-evaluation.
-It is a choice that you should make based on your interests and skillset.
+You should make a choice based on your interests and skillset.
 If you want a little bit of advice, you should instead take it from a career counselor.

 A professional career counselor will help you understand yourself better.
 During career counseling, the counselor gives you career advice based on their understanding of you.
 They advise you by carefully understanding your interests and motivations.

-Career counseling also enables you to explore various career options and determine the ones that won’t suit your skillset.
+Career counseling also enables you to explore various career options and determine those that won’t suit your skillset.
 Seeking career advice from a professional provides you with perspective.

 Also, career counseling is not limited to fundamental questions about your skills.
 A skilled career counselor will also help you to understand yourself better.
 And having a clear understanding of oneself is crucial before you decide to pursue a career.